Campus Change Mentoring Initiatives

 Peer Mentorship Program

-FIRST peer mentors come from a wide variety of majors and UConn regional campuses.
-Each of them have first-hand experience transitioning from the Avery Point, Hartford, Stamford, or Waterbury campuses to Storrs.
+Peer mentors come from a wide variety of majors and UConn regional campuses.
+Each of them has first-hand experience transitioning from the Avery Point, Hartford, Stamford, or Waterbury campuses to Storrs.
+Mentors receive training in how to help their peers effectively and compassionately through this challenging academic and social transition.

 Meet Our Peer Mentors